WWE Friday Night Smackdown preview: Cage match, Beat The Clock Challenge, and a debut advertised - Pro Wrestling Dot Net

 -Drew McIntyre vs. Sami Zayn in a steel cage match

--Charlotte Flair and Ronda Rousey compete in Beat The Clock submission challenge matches
+-Charlotte Flair and Ronda Rousey compete in Beat The Clock submission challenges

 -Raquel Rodriguez debuts